In the Therapy Room: Developing Emotional Intelligence

-I met Bramford on a Tuesday afternoon in the kind of Manchester rain that makes you wonder if the sky’s got a personal vendetta against you.
+I met Bramford on a Tuesday afternoon.
 They’d come in asking about emotional intelligence like someone asking a mechanic if their car could possibly run better—hopeful but sceptical, as if the answer might require a complete engine overhaul they couldn’t afford.

 Here’s what struck me: Bramford had discovered that emotions have names, categories, patterns.
-They’d read something about emotional intelligence and thought, “Ah, so that’s why I feel like I’m operating with the sound off.”
-The relief was genuine.
-The panic followed shortly after.
+They’d read something about emotional intelligence and thought because they could name their emotions that relief was coming.
+Panic followed shortly after.

-Over the years, I’ve noticed that women and men often arrive at this realization differently, though both arrive equally disoriented.
+Over the years, I’ve noticed that women and men often approach emotional intelligence differently.
 Women typically show up with a kind of apologetic confusion—“Is it normal that I can’t tell if I’m angry or just tired?”—as if the inability itself is a personal failing rather than a very human experience.
 Men tend to present it more as a technical problem: “I don’t understand the system, so teach me the rules.”

 But underneath both approaches is the same fundamental disorientation.
-Both have been living in their own emotional landscape like someone navigating by instinct in a country where nobody told them the language changed.
+Both have been living in their own emotional soup trying to navigate by instinct when nobody ever told them how to find true north.
+Everyone ends up going in circles and getting nowhere.

 For the women reading this: if you’ve ever felt ashamed of not being able to identify your emotions clearly, or worse, felt apologetic for having them at all—that’s a pattern worth noticing.
 You’re not broken.
-You’re often just responding to years of messages that your emotions were too much, too dramatic, too inconvenient.
+You’re often just responding to years of messages that your emotions were too strong, too dramatic or too inconvenient.

 The Numbness That Feels Normal 😶